krr-up/flatland/encodings/v07/README.md

 > In this version, we introduce a new representation of the environment by eliminating groups of cells known as _straightaways_ which are long stretches of track, wherein no decision can be made by the agent because it is only permitted to move forward.

 ## Track classes
-From the perspective of an agent, tracks can belong to one (and only one) of three classes: **switch**, **wait**, or **simple**.
+Tracks can belong to one of three classes: **junction**, **wait**, or **simple**.

-### Switch
+### Junction
-`Possible actions: move forward, turn left, **turn right**`
+`Possible actions: move forward, turn left, turn right`

-A **switch** is any cell of type 2, 4, 5, or 6 that presents a choice for the agent from its orientation.
-When an agent encounters a **switch**, it will always be faced with exactly two decisions.
+A **junction** is any cell of type 2, 4, 5, or 6 that presents a choice for the agent from at least one direction.
+Waiting is not allowed here, as this may interfere with other agents' paths.
-If an agent approaches this type of cell from a direction which does not provide a choice for the agent, it would be considered **simple**.
 <br>

 ### Wait
 `Possible actions: wait, move forward`

-A **wait** is any non-switch cell that precedes a **switch**.
-This allows the agent to complete a path before reaching a switch, without blocking the **switch** and therefore potentially interfering with paths of other agents.
+A **wait** is any non-switch cell that precedes a **junction**.
+This allows the agent to complete a partial path before reaching a **junction**, without blocking the **junction** and therefore potentially interfering with paths of other agents.
 Furthermore, starting and ending cells are including in this class.
-Because of this, the first and last cell of any path will be a **wait**.
+Because of this, the first and last cell of any complete path will be a **wait**.
 <br>

 ### Simple
 `Possible actions: move forward`

-A **simple** is any remaining cell of any track type which permits the agent to make no directional decision other than moving forward.
+A **simple** is any remaining cell of the remaining track types which permits the agent to make no directional decision other than moving forward.
 <br>

 ### State diagram